 - Scroll to the type of post you want to create at the bottom.
 (The default option is a standard post.)
 Then click on the image you wish to post, and hit Next.

-- Make any necessary edits, then hit Next again.
+- Make any necessary edits to the Instagram post, then hit Next again.
 The third screen is where you’ll find your caption space and other settings; go to Add location.

 - If you use location services, you’ll see your local locations available underneath the button.
 Otherwise, search for the location you want to add.